tomxue/ReSampler/README.md

 ### Additional options: ###

-*Note: as of version 2.0, command-line options are more "forgiving" - they are now case insensitive, and allow hyphens within the text of the option to be ommitted.
+*Note: as of version 2.0, command-line options are more "forgiving" - they are now case insensitive, and allow hyphens within the text of the option to be omitted.
 (However, the hyphens preceding the option are still required).
 This allows for variations such as the following to be possible:
 **--steep-lpf** **--steeplpf** **--steep-LPF** etc*

 **--help** shows usage and lists additional commandline options